-Here is some of her advice, sorted by age group:
+Here are some of her tips, sorted by age group:

 1. Do I have to use the “Cry It Out Method” to get my 10-month-old baby to sleep in her crib?
 She cries as soon as I put her down, and she stands up and doesn't know how to lay back down.

 You can make slow changes.
 Sit next to her for a few nights and pat her to sleep.
 Then take a few nights to sit halfway across the room.
 The next few nights in the doorway.
 Slow changes are easier for many families.
 For lots more tips, check out my book "Sleeping Through the Night," which is available in most public libraries.

 2. My 6-week-old will only sleep if he’s held or sits in an infant seat.
 When it comes to lying flat in the bassinet, he is flailing around and won't sleep.

 Transition to a crib by the time your child is 3 months old.
 After that, it's much harder for the little ones to get used to sleeping somewhere new.
 If he sleeps better upright, then think about whether something like reflux is bothering him.
 If so, you may find that trying something that is a bit more upright works better.

 3. When is a good age to transition out of a crib?

 I recommend not transitioning to a bed until closer to age 3.
 Before that age, it's hard for little ones to understand the imaginary boundaries of a bed and to stay put.

 4. My son will be 4 in June and hasn't napped since he gave up his pacifier four months ago.
 He gets so cranky and overtired every afternoon, but he refuses to nap or even have quiet time in his room.
 He's also waking up way too early in the morning and I'm worried he's just not getting enough sleep!